REPRODUCTION -1

 Sexual reproduction involves the fusion of two sex cells called gametes.
 The two gametes differ in form and function, and each is produced from a different organ.

-In animals, gametes – production organs are Gonads (ovaries and testes).
-In flowering plants structures for producing gametes are called Anthers and ovaries.
+In animals, gamete-producing organs are gonads (ovaries and testes).
+In flowering plants, structures for producing gametes are called anthers and ovaries.

-When male and female reproductive structures are born on different individuals it is referred to unisexual.
-When made and female reproductive structures are produced by the same individual, it is said to be bisexual/ hermaphrodite.
+When male and female reproductive structures are borne on different individuals, it is referred to as unisexual.
+When male and female reproductive structures are produced by the same individual, it is said to be bisexual/hermaphrodite.

 2. The parents must form gametes by meiosis.
-In bryophytes and filicinophytes formation of gamete does not involve meiosis.
+In bryophytes and filicinophytes, formation of gametes does not involve meiosis.

 3. A new individual is formed only after a male gamete has fused with a female gamete.